 We’ll later come back to explore parts of Chiado but there are several good reasons to start your day in this part of the city center.
 Chiado is a unique part of Lisbon since its topography is comprised of high ground which gradually descends to the flat riverbank of the Rio Tejo.

 Walk along Rua Garrett, Chiado’s main street, to A Brasileira – Lisbon’s most famous historic café.
 In business since 1905, you really can’t miss the iconic bronze statue of the poet Fernando Pessoa at its entrance.
 It ain’t the cheapest spot in town for a cup of coffee but it sure is one of the most enjoyable ones.
 If you’re lucky (and don’t mind paying a bit of a premium), grab a seat outside and do a bit of people watching while basking in the sunlight.
 In any case, check out the impressive interior which sends you flying back in time to a more glorious era (or so it seems).
 Adding to the historic vibe is the Igreja dos Mártires just across the street with its exquisite interior ceiling.

 When you’ve had your dose of caffeine and people watching, check out the shopping scene of Rua Garrett.
 The street boasts a mix of old shops along with current brands, and on weekends you’ll be treated to a small used books market – favored by some of Lisbon’s intellectual seniors.

 Head to our next sightseeing stop – the Praca do Comercio – via Rua Garrett’s side streets which descend south towards the river.
-You’ll find on these small streets cool shops selling stamps, antiques, collectibles and the likes.
+You’ll find on these small streets cool shops selling stamps, antiques, collectibles, and the like.
 This part of Lisbon reminded me of those historic Parisien shops that sell “stuff” that you really can’t find elsewhere.